mohanakannan9/container-service/docs/command.md

 Lots of properties in the Command can use template strings:

-* run.command-line - See a simple example in the [Hello world example](#hello-world-example), but also see the caveats in the [complex example](#more-complex-command-line-example) below.
+* `command-line` - See a simple example in the [Hello world example](#hello-world-example), but also see the caveats in the [complex example](#more-complex-command-line-example) below.
-* run.environment-variables - Both the environment variable name and value can be templates.
+* `environment-variables` - Both the environment variable name and value can be templates.
-* run.ports - Both the container port and host port can be templates.
+* `ports` - Both the container port and host port can be templates.
-* output.files.path - The relative path within a mount at which output files can be found.
+* `output.path` - The relative path within a mount at which output files can be found.

 # JSONPath
 JSONPath is an expression syntax for searching through a JSON object, similar to the way you can use XPath to search through an XML document.
 The syntax and operators are documented here at the source repository: [https://github.com/jayway/JsonPath](https://github.com/jayway/JsonPath/blob/master/README.md).

 You can use JSONPath strings as values in several Command fields.
 When the Command is resolved before it is used to launch a container, those JSONPath strings will be replaced with whatever values they refer to.
 This is similar to the way you can use a [template string](#template-strings) in the Command definition, which gets replaced by a value when the Command is resolved.
 In fact, anywhere in the Command that you can use a template string, you can also use a JSONPath expression.

-Note: When you use a JSONPath expression as a value, you must surround it with carets (`^...^`) to signal to the Container Service that it needs to invoke the JSONPath interpreter.
+When you use a JSONPath expression as a value, you must surround it with carets (`^...^`) to signal to the Container Service that it needs to invoke the JSONPath interpreter.

 JSONPath expressions start at the root of the Command, which is referred to as "`$`".
+For instance, you could get the `path` of a particular mount with name `foo` using the JSONPath expression

+    $.mounts[?(@.name = "foo")].path

+Again, remember to surround the JSONPath expression with carets (`^`) to signal that it should be evaluated.

+You can search through the XNAT Command wrappers in a JSONPath expression just like any other part of the Command: `^$.xnat[?(@.name = "wrapper-name")]...`.
+To find in the list the particular wrapper that is being evaluated, you would have to hard-code the wrapper name into such an expression, because there is no easy way to find the name at runtime.
+However, theIre is a shorthand way to search through the particular command wrapper that is being evaulated.
+Instead of surrounding the JSONPath expression with carets (`^$.thing1.thing2...^`), surround it with carets and the word `"wrapper"` as such: `^wrapper:$.thing3.thing4^`.
+Now the root of the JSONPath expression (`$`) will refer to the Wrapper, not the Command.

 ## JSONPath filters
 The `input.matcher` property uses a special subset of the JSONPath sytax called a "[filter](;https://github.com/jayway/JsonPath/blob/master/README.md#filter-operators)".
 In JSONPath expressions that can return a list, you can use one of these expressions to filter out non-matching elements.
 As a simple example, let's say I have the JSON